 Make the Filling

 In a mixing bowl with an electric mixer, beat the cream cheese until smooth and creamy.
-Add the remaining 8 tablespoons of brown sugar and the cornstarch; beat until well blended.
+Add 8 tablespoons of brown sugar and the cornstarch; beat until well blended.
 Add the eggs, one at a time, beating to blend them into the batter after each addition.
-Beat in the heavy cream and 2 teaspoons of vanilla extract just until blended.
+Beat in 1/2 cup heavy cream and 2 teaspoons of vanilla extract just until blended.
 Avoid over-beating.

 Remove the crust from the freezer.
 Wrap the bottom and sides of the springform pan in foil.
 Fold a 24-inch length of foil lengthwise into thirds to make a sling and place the pan in the center.
 Pour the cheesecake filling into the crust.
-Place a paper towel over the top of the pan (this will help absorb excess moisture) and then cover the pan with a sheet of foil, sealing it around the edge.
+Place a paper towel over the top of the pan without touching the filling (this will help absorb excess moisture) and then cover the pan with a sheet of foil, sealing it around the edge.

 Carefully lower the cheesecake onto the trivet; lock the lid in place and ensure the vent is set to "sealing."
 Choose the manual setting, high pressure, and set the time for 38 minutes.

 When the time is up, let the pressure release naturally for 10 minutes and then carefully move the knob to "venting" for a quick release.
 Carefully lift the cheesecake from the Instant Pot and set it on a rack.
 Remove the foil.
 If the center is not yet set, place the pan back in the pot, lock the lid, and cook it on high pressure for about 3 to 4 minutes longer.

 Let the cheesecake cool completely at room temperature.
 Cover and refrigerate for at least 4 hours or overnight.

 Make the Topping